 Parents with children under the age of 4 years old need to complete a waiting list form for Kindergarten attendance in the appropriate year.

-School banking is available from Kinder to Grade 10 with both the Commonwealth and Bendigo banks.
+School banking is available from Kinder to Grade 10 with the Commonwealth Bank.
 Banking Day is every Tuesday.
 Forms are available from the office.